CENG501-Projects/CENG501-Fall2024/CengizYaman/Readme.md

 **Table 1**: Validation Results and Original Results on iSUN OOD Dataset

+- **Discussion of Our Results**
+There is a significant deviation between our results and the original results.
+The main reason behind this could be the number of epochs and the initial learning rate.
+Although training loss was decreasing and validation accuracy was increasing, we finished training at epoch 20 to follow the experimental setup specified in the paper.
+In addition, we couldn't use the original initial learning rate (lr = 1.0), as we got NaN loss values for each epoch.

 # 4. Conclusion

 @TODO: Discuss the paper in relation to the results in the paper and your results.